efento/Efento-NB-IoT-sensors-remote-configuration-examples/README.md

 This repository contains:
  * coap_server - receives the data from Efento NB-IoT sensors and saves them in the PostgreSQL database.
 For more information visit getefento.com/library/efento-nb-iot-sensors-integration-with-a-python-coap-server/
-* create_response_payload - library of methods used to serialize the response sent to the sensor.
+* create_response_payload - library of functions used to serialize the response sent to the sensor.
 Responses are used to change the device's configuration.
 * proto files

 The server is constantly listening for data sent by Efento NB-IoT sensors.
-Once a new message arrives, the server parses the data, saves it in the PostgreSQL database and responds to the sensor with a configuration message created by 'create_response_payload' method.
+Once a new message arrives, the server parses the data, saves it in the PostgreSQL database and responds to the sensor with a configuration message created by 'create_response_payload'.

 ## How to use the application?
 1. Setup PostgreSQL database